Statistics are no substitute for judgment. – Henry Clay

 “[UPDATE, 8 AUGUST 2012: As much as I appreciate seeing this research continue to circulate online, I’d like to note that these findings are now almost 4 years old, and are almost certainly no longer accurate.
 Just as you wouldn’t rely upon Nielsen ratings from January 2009 to tell you what’s popular on TV today, nor can the data below tell you how Google is handling search results today.]”

-As I am posting in 2015, the information is now 6-years past its expiration date.
-What a world it would be, if everyone were as considerate as Nate, and add an addendum, preface or update to their work!
+[I first posted this blog in 2015 and updated it just prior to 2020.
+The information was 6-years past its expiration date, then.
+It’s 10 years mold by now.
+What a world it would be, if everyone were as considerate as Nate, and add an addendum, preface or update to their work!]

 But it is beyond Nate’s control, beyond mine or yours to rein-in out-of-date information.
 The very nature of the internet makes that impossible.
 And of course, there are people online, as in real life, who make millions of dollars though deliberate deception (Ex: The Dark Lord of the Internet – Atlantic Monthly)!